Reboarding: How to Successfully Reintegrate Employees

 This blog post was recently updated on April 15, 2024.

-Reboarding – the process of reintegrating employees into the workplace after a prolonged absence – requires careful planning and execution to ensure a smooth transition.
+Reboarding is the process of reintegrating employees into the workplace after a prolonged absence.
+It requires careful planning and execution to make the transition smooth for both the employee and the organization.

 What is reboarding?